giuthas-speech-research-tools/MAPS/README.md

 The required package are listed in the `requirements.txt` file.
 They can be installed using `pip install -r requirements.txt`.

+Alternatively, if you have [uv](https://docs.astral.sh/uv/) installed you can run `uv build` at the project root.
+After this `uv run maps` will replace `python maps.py` in the above instructions or you can install maps as a command line tool by running `uv tool install .` after which the command `maps` should work equivalently in any directory.

 # Citation

 If you use this package in your work, please cite the associated paper: